fawad644/Nautobot-Podman/README.md

-Here's the updated `README.md` reflecting the need to update the volume mounts for the Nautobot configuration file and data storage:

----

 # Nautobot-Podman

 This project provides a setup to help you get started with running Nautobot using Podman. **Note:** This configuration is intended for development and testing purposes and is **not production ready**.